Israel: Two killed, several wounded in Tel Aviv shooting

 Initial reports say a gunman has been killed, with a possible second attacker still at large.

-It follows a spree of attacks by Israeli Arabs and a Palestinian which have left 13 people dead.
+It follows a spree of attacks by Israeli Arabs and a Palestinian which left 11 people dead.

-Video from the scene shows people running away and crouching behind parked cars.
-Another picture, posted on social media, shows overturned tables and chairs at an outside bar where people had been sitting.
-Police have told residents to stay indoors for the time being.

-Eight people were wounded, four of them critically, Tel Aviv's Ichilov hospital said.
+Eight people were wounded in Thursday night's shootings, four of them critically, Tel Aviv's Ichilov hospital said.

+Video from Dizengoff Street shows people running away as emergency vehicles pour into the area, sirens wailing.
+CCTV footage from an outside bar shows people drinking then suddenly dashing away at the moment of the attack, overturning chairs in the scramble to escape.

+As security forces scoured the area, police appealed to people to stay indoors.

+"Don't leave your homes.
+Don't stick your heads out of the window.
+Stay off your balconies," police spokesman Eli Levy said on Channel 13 television.

-Israeli Prime Minister Naftali Bennett is reported to be being debriefed at the military headquarters in Tel Aviv, about 1km (0.6 miles) from Dizengoff Street.
+Israeli Prime Minister Naftali Bennett is reportedly being debriefed at the military headquarters in Tel Aviv, about 1km (0.6 miles) from Dizengoff Street.